Will ALMA Reveal the True Core Mass Function of Protoclusters?: Simulation

 \section{Simulation}

 The test bed for this work is a sample of protocluster regions found in our 250\,pc star-formation simulation driven self-consistently by SNe.
-The simulation has been continuously run, during the past three years, under a multi-year PRACE project, until it reached approximately 45~Myr of evolution under self-gravity.
+The simulation has been continuously run, during the past three years, under a multi-year PRACE\footnote{Partnership for Advanced Computing in Europe} project, until it reached approximately 45~Myr of evolution under self-gravity.
 It describes an ISM region of size $L_{\rm box}=250$ pc and total mass $M_{\rm box}=1.9\times 10^6$ $\rm M_{\odot}$, where the turbulence is driven by SNe alone.
 Given the large time and spatial scales, the simulation develops many regions where high-mass stars are formed, including several stellar clusters.

 The simulation has been shown to generate star-forming clouds with realistic observational properties, including kinematics, lifetimes, and star-formation rates \citep{Padoan+16SN_I,Padoan+16SN_III,Lu+20SN}.
 It has also been used to study the statistical properties of SN-driven turbulence \citep{Padoan+16SN_I,Pan+Padoan+SN2+2016ApJ}, to propose the new {\em Inertial-Inflow} scenario for the formation of massive stars \citep{Padoan+17_SN4}, and to assess the real nature of massive clumps from the {\em Hi-GAL} Survey \citep{Lu+2022_higal}.
 The reader is referred to \citet{Padoan+16SN_I,Padoan+16SN_III} for details about the numerical setup.
 The main features of the simulation relevant to this work are briefly summarized in the following.